ecss

 We propose this nomenclature of prefixes:

-• as-: generic graphical form.
+• as-: generic graphic form.

 • of-: group of elements.